Plus500 Review Netherlands — Honest Analysis for Dutch Investors

 Is Plus500 safe for Dutch investors?

 Yes — Plus500 is one of the most heavily regulated CFD providers available to Dutch investors.
-Plus500CY Ltd holds a CySEC licence (250/14), passported into the Netherlands under MiFID II.
-The company is publicly listed on the London Stock Exchange (LON:PLUS).
-Client funds are held in segregated accounts, and EU retail clients benefit from negative balance protection and the ICF investor compensation scheme (up to €20,000).
+Dutch clients are served by Plus500EE AS, which is authorised and regulated by the Estonian Financial Supervision and Resolution Authority (EFSA, Licence No. 4.1-1/18).
+The wider Plus500 group (Plus500 Ltd) is publicly listed on the London Stock Exchange (LON:PLUS).
+Client funds are held in segregated client bank accounts under the Estonian Securities Market Act, and EU retail clients benefit from the legally required negative balance protection.

 Can I buy real stocks on Plus500 in the Netherlands?